dchest/dchest.com/pages/now/index.md

   and installing something interesting on it (Qubes, FreeBSD or OpenBSD, depending on which OS has the best support for it).

-I'm also in planning stages for my new secret project involving cryptography, web apps and document editing.
+I'm in planning stages for my new secret project involving cryptography, web apps and document editing.
 I'm also consulting on security and crypto for 0 to 999 clients.

 ## What I am reading